MayamaTakeshi/shout_to_gsr/README.md

   <action application='park'/>
 ```

+Obs: the credentials (user:pass) are required by mod_shout to be present in the URL even if the server doesn't check them.

 You will also need to obtain a Google application credentials file with Speech Recognition (Speech-To-Text) support enabled.

 ## Testing